Icecore47/TSwift_Bot/README.md

 # TSwift_Bot

-Discort bot with a varity of different features fot the Taylor Swift Competitive Server
+Discord bot with a varity of different features for the Taylor Swift Competitive Server